Get Started with MerryQuery

 -

-Access the Student Log Data: On your course card, click on the gear icon located at the bottom left of the course card.
+Access the Teacher Dashboard: On your course card, click on the gear icon located at the bottom left of the course card.

 -

-From the menu that appears, select Student Log Data.
+From the menu that appears, select Teacher Dashboard to access the full analytics suite.

 -